5 Ways to Ease the Stress of Parenthood

 Have you ever wandered through the aisles of Target, with your toddler grabbing and tugging on your stained t-shirt, exposing your nursing bra to all onlookers and wondered, “How do all the other moms do it?”
 When your eyes meet with another mom in the diaper section, do you connect — maybe share a knowing glance — but later think, “She seemed so together.
 Why can’t I be like that?”

 You are not alone, dear mom.
 Rest assured, the other mom in the diaper section felt the same way about you!

 We are inundated nowadays with how to do it all, and be it all — at all times!
 A hands on mom, a doting wife, an attentive friend, the best housekeeper, chef, launderer, chauffeur, and so much more!
 Our exterior may have shiny hair (but who can tell, it’s in a bun), a coat of lip gloss, and skinny jeans (it doesn’t matter that you’re still wearing maternity shirts to cover the muffin top), but on the inside, we’re falling apart.
+This is often complicated by sexual disorders that lead to quarrels.
 Most of us don’t live in communities where we have a “village,” and nowadays a lot of us live far away from our families — or maybe they’re not able/willing to help.
 Lack of sleep thrown into the mix just makes things feel so much more hopeless.